1hAck-0/1hAckOGFN-Lua-Engine/docs/built-in-libs/unreal-engine.md

 #### Return Value

-Returns the name as a string.
+Returns the name as a string if found, otherwise `nil`.

 ---